ckc-rkeyel/dpla-api-py3/README.md

-## DPLA API Interactions
+## Center for Knit and Crochet DPLA extraction

-Code to interact with the DPLA API.
-Designed specifically to produce output suited to further, manual data entry, for eventual conversion to RDF according to the [Collex standard](http://wiki.collex.org/index.php/Main_Page).
+This code was originally designed to export DPLA extracts to RDF.
+For the Center for Knit and Crochet, the code has been modified to produce TSV (tab-separated values) output suitable for conversion to CSV (comma-separated values) and import into Omeka. **Please see the original README on the parent repository for more general instructions on how to use this code to extract data from DPLA.**

-Code below can be used to connect to the DPLA API and process search results.
-In order to search, you'll need a DPLA [API-Key](http://dp.la/info/developers/codex/policies/#get-a-key).
-This should be stored in the `default.cfg`, which you'll need to update in order for the scripts below to work.
+In order for this code to work, you'll need a DPLA [API-Key](http://dp.la/info/developers/codex/policies/#get-a-key).
+Copy the `default_EXAMPLE.cfg` file to `default.cfg` and add your API key to the `default.cfg` file.

-    from dpla_api import DplaApi
-    da = DplaApi()
-    da.search("abolitionists movements", page_size=500) # Run search, page_size is capped (by DPLA) at 500, but code will iterate through as many pages as necessary to gather all results. da.build_arc_rdf_dataset()
+From the command line, type `python ckc.py`.

 Output:

-    Query: abolitionists movements
+    Query: 'crochet* OR knit*' returned 7000 results
     ----Accessing results page 2
     ----Accessing results page 3
     ----Accessing results page 4